Palm Beach, Florida: 1940–1960

 Palm Beach's population grew from 1,707 in 1930 to 3,747 in 1940, a 119.5% increase.
-The Royal Poinciana Hotel, damaged heavily in the 1928 hurricane, also suffered greatly during the Great Depression, and was demolished in 1935.
+The Royal Poinciana Hotel, severely damaged in the 1928 hurricane, also suffered greatly during the Great Depression and was demolished in 1935.
 Around 4,000 people purchased the salvageable remains of the hotel.
 The Palm Beach-Post Times estimated some 500 homes could be built from the scraps of the hotel.
 Residents of Palm Beach established the Society of the Four Arts on January 14, 1936, with Hugh Dillman as the first president.
 The 1930s decade also saw the construction of the Flagler Memorial Bridge, the northernmost bridge linking Palm Beach and West Palm Beach, completed on July 1, 1938.
 Palm Beach mayor James M. Owens acted as master of ceremonies for the bridge's opening, while then–U.S. senator Charles O. Andrews and former U.S. senator Scott Loftin gave speeches during the event.

 Early in World War II, the United States Army established a Ranger camp at the northern tip of the island, which could accommodate 200 men.
 The Palm Beach Civilian Defense Council ordered blackouts in Palm Beach beginning on April 11, 1942.
 Throughout the war, German U-boats sank 24 ships off Florida, with eight capsized off Palm Beach County between February and May 1942.
 The Army converted The Breakers into the Ream General Army Hospital, while the Navy converted the Palm Beach Biltmore Hotel into a U.S. Naval Special Hospital.
 The Biltmore Hotel would also become a training school for SPARS, the United States Coast Guard Women's Reserve.

 On September 15, 1950, the Southern Boulevard Bridge opened, the third and southernmost bridge linking Palm Beach and West Palm Beach.
 Palm Beach residents elected Claude Dimick Reese (son of former mayor T.T.
 Reese and grandson of Dimick) as mayor in 1953.
 He became the only native-born mayor of Palm Beach in its history.
 In the 1950s, the town's population grew around 56%, from 3,866 in 1950 to 6,055 in 1960.